-Income from fees charged increased by 5% to £4,178,361 (2019 - £3,984,889).
-The increase in average occupancy was augmented by higher fees generated in respect of new admissions with a greater emphasis on one to one care.
+Income from fees charged increased by 2% to £4,258,763 (2020 - £4,178,361).
+The decrease in average occupancy as a result of the current pandemic was augmented by higher fees generated in respect of new admissions with continued focus on attracting specialist needs residents with neurological conditions and a greater emphasis on the charity's therapy provision.
 As in recent years a very low level of fee increase was awarded and only by a small number of funders putting continued pressure on the charity's resources.